Will my local council help with care at home?

-Both the local social services and healthcare services have a duty to provide support and assistance to people with eligible needs, and this will include the provision of equipment, modifications and adaptations to your home, equipment such as mobility aids or assistive technology, or help to pay for a care home.
+Local social services and healthcare services have a duty to provide support and assistance to people who have eligible needs.
+This can include domiciliary care, adaptations to your home, equipment such as mobility aids or assistive technology, or help to pay for a care home.

-If you have a informal carer (maybe a family member or friend), they can also request a carer’s assessment of their needs to see if they’re entitled to help and support.
+If you have an informal carer (maybe a family member or friend), they can also request a carer’s assessment of their needs to see if they’re entitled to help and support.

 If you’re in hospital

 If your key worker or liaison nurse feels that you would benefit from home adaptations or equipment or more formal domiciliary care as a part of your ongoing care and support, they will arrange for an occupational therapist (OT) to visit you before you leave hospital.